awsdocs/aws-doc-sdk-examples/.tools/readmes/README.md

 ## Prerequisites

-You must have a recent version of Python installed to run this tool, and a recent version of pip (Python's package manager) to install the required packages.

-### Install packages

-We recommend a virtual environment.
-Create a virtual environment and install packages by running the following commands in the `.tools/readmes` folder:
+We recommend a virtual environment to run this tool.

 ```
 cd .tools/readmes